-4.1.10 Upon activation of the IDE DR process, the IDE operator should advise all DCs, the DDP server and the LRIT Coordinator that the IDE DR will be activated.
-If for any reason the IDE cannot perform the communication, then the IDE operator should contact the DDP server operator and request to perform the communication.

-4.1.11 If the DDP server operator notes that three (3) or more System status messages from the IDE have been missed and there has been no scheduled or unscheduled notification or advisory notice posted on the IDE Administrative interface, then the DDP server operator should attempt to contact the IDE operator to determine the nature of problem.
-If, within 30 minutes, the DDP server operator is unable to contact the IDE, then the DDP server should advise all DCs and the LRIT Coordinator that there is a problem with the IDE and that the process for a failover to the IDE DR site could be activated.
+- 4.1.10 Upon activation of the IDE DR process, the IDE operator should advise all DCs, the DDP server and the LRIT Coordinator that the IDE DR will be activated.
+If for any reason the IDE cannot perform the communication, then the IDE operator should contact the DDP server operator and request to perform the communication. - 4.1.11 If the IDE DR site operator notes that three (3) or more System status messages from the IDE have been missed and there has been no scheduled or unscheduled notification or advisory notice posted on the IDE Administrative interface, then the IDE DR site operator should attempt to contact the IDE operator to determine the nature of problem.
+If, within 30 minutes, the IDE DR site operator is unable to contact the IDE, then the IDE DR site should advise all DCs and the LRIT Coordinator that there is a problem with the IDE and that the process for a failover to the IDE DR site is being activated.